 NCIC is a valuable tool that aids law enforcement officers, investigators, judges, prosecutors, correction officers, court administrators, and other law enforcement and criminal justice agency officials in the execution of their day-to-day operations.
 The NCIC contains over 12 million active records and processes an average of 14.6 million transactions a day.
-On November 30, 2016, NCIC processed a record 17.6 million transactions with an average response time of less than .0249 seconds.
-In FY 2016, NCIC processed over 5.1 billion transactions.

 The last major upgrade to NCIC occurred in July 1999, with the NCIC 2000 project.
-To meet the needs of the criminal justice community, the FBI has implemented many system/technical enhancements since
+To meet the needs of the criminal justice community, the FBI has implemented many system/technical enhancements since July 1999.

-July 1999.
 However, as the lifecycle of the current technology deployed in NCIC 2000 nears its end, the FBI is preparing for the next major upgrade to the NCIC known as NCIC 3rd Generation (N3G).